dailinsubjam/Themis-code/README.md

 To use Terraform, you need
 - AWS account;
 - AWS Identify and Access Management (IAM) credentials and programmatic access.
 The IAM credentials that you need for EC2 can be found [here](https://aws.amazon.com/cn/blogs/security/granting-permission-to-launch-ec2-instances-with-iam-roles-passrole-permission/);
 - setting up AWS credentials locally with aws configure in the AWS Command Line Interface (CLI).
-You can find further details [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html);
+You can find further details [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html), remember to add permission AdministratorAccess;
 - a VPC configured for EC2.
 You can find a CloudFormation template to do that [here](https://docs.aws.amazon.com/eks/latest/userguide/creating-a-vpc.html);

 1. Enter the correspondidng folder you want to (``one-region-ohio`` or ``geo-distributed``), open ``resources.tf``, assign ``access_key`` and ``secret_key`` to your ``access key ID`` and ``secret access key`` from your IAM credentials.